New Jersey District Tournament

 Please don't have your timer super close to your mic (the high pitch beep isn't fun for vertigo/migraines thanks :).

-Flex prep is fine.
+Flex &/or running prep is fine.
 If we’re at a zoom tournament and video is making your audio choppy/etc then it’s fine to emphasize the audio as that’s the key:).
 Ps Tournaments Please if possible don’t start zoom rounds ridiculously early with the different time zones so debaters can do their best as well:)

 I have coached Lincoln–Douglas debate as well as other forms of debate and speech since 2005.